raldone01/godot_addon_gdlogging/README.md

       unformatted_message
     ]
     return formatted_message
-# LocalLoggers use the global formatter by default but this can be overridden in the constructor.
+# Logger use the global formatter by default but this can be overridden in the constructor.
 Log.set_log_record_formatter(MyLogRecordFormatter.new())
 ```